rickballard/CoCivium/docs/public-profile.md

 - I’ve never been more productive than I am now, immersed in a coexistence with AIs, 18-hours per day, rarely taking a day off, and then mostly just for my kid.
 - I am financially independent, but even if I wasn't I would still feel mostly uncorruptable.
 I was fired a hundred times for making self-serving power brokers nervous.
 They usually kept me until they received my deliverables.
 This inability to fit in corporate politics is why I took consultant roles, not employee roles.
 - I am committed to altruistic world-fixing, so my work is **available pro-bono** if it helps advance human-AI co-evolution, and/or just causes.
-- Where sustainability matters, income may flow through my consulting firm **InSeed.com** or other channels, because even a purpose-driven life must balance wifely expectations with global altruism.
+- Elsewhere, income may flow through my consulting firm **InSeed.com** or other channels, because even a purpose-driven life must balance wifely expectations with global altruism.

 ## Past & Present Writing